jasonnnnli/barcode-reader-docs/programming/features/barcode-scan-region-mobile.md

 permalink: /programming/features/barcode-scan-region.html
 ---

-# Read a Specific Area/Region
+# How to Read Barcodes from a Specific Area/Region

+## Read from a specific region of an image

 DBR will locate the code region and decode the entire image by default.
 However, if only specific regions are required when decoding the barcode, you can define a Region Of Interest (ROI) by the parameter `RegionDefinition`.
 After defining a specific region, DBR will only decode barcodes within that region.
 Of course, this is very conducive to increasing the speed.